danielheimburg/gcloudrun-pruner/README.md

 # Google Cloud Run & Container Pruner

 Super simple script that does the job.
 Either run the script locally or deploy the script with the Dockerfile.
-Cloud Run Jobs preview is only available in europe-west9 currenly.
+You can run it with cloud run jobs but the preview is only available in europe-west9 currenly so make sure to set that region.
 Use the following environment variables:

 Delete revisions / containers older than 2 days - https://en.wikipedia.org/wiki/ISO_8601
 ```